Stitch (Lilo & Stitch): Reception and legacy

-After the success of the original Lilo & Stitch film, Stitch quickly became one of Disney's most popular characters, especially in terms of merchandising.
-The Verge's Kaitlyn Tiffany wrote in a May 2017 article arguing that the character remains popular fifteen years after Lilo & Stitch's release due to his flawed nature, which made him "endlessly relatable", and would outlast more recent characters who are similar in certain aspects to him such as the Minions of Universal Studios's Despicable Me franchise and Baby Groot of Marvel Studios's Guardians of the Galaxy Vol. 2 as a result.
+Early test screenings of Lilo & Stitch demonstrated that Stitch was a success amongst children, whereas parents did not like how extreme and rude of an antihero he was.
+After the success of the film, Stitch quickly became one of Disney's most popular characters, especially in terms of merchandising.
+The Verge's Kaitlyn Tiffany wrote in a May 2017 article arguing that the character remains popular fifteen years after Lilo & Stitch's release due to his flawed nature, which made him "endlessly relatable", and would outlast more recent characters who are similar in certain aspects to him such as the Minions of Universal Pictures's Despicable Me franchise and Baby Groot of Marvel Studios's Guardians of the Galaxy Vol. 2 as a result.
+In 2024, sales of Stitch-themed merchandise totaled about $2.6 billion.

-Not all reception towards the character has been positive; Scott Mendelson of Forbes wrote an article released on the same day that a live-action Lilo & Stitch remake was reported to be in development stating that he preferred the human leads Lilo and Nani over Stitch, considering the alien to be a detriment to the film.
+Not all reception towards the character has been positive; Scott Mendelson of Forbes wrote an article released on the same day that a live-action Lilo & Stitch remake was reported to be in development stating that he preferred the human leads Lilo and Nani over Stitch, considering Stitch to be a detriment to the film.
 Mendelson stated that he hated the alien character because "he spent 99% of the movie making [Lilo and Nani's] lives even harder to the point of possible ruin and death" and that watching the character's mischief "was an exercise in frustration and concern for the sympathetic human leads."

+Since the release of the original animated film, Lilo & Stitch fans annually celebrate June 26 as "Stitch Day" or "626 Day" as a celebration of the character, the film, and the franchise as a whole.
+The date refers to Stitch's Experiment 626 codename, as June 26 is written as "6/26" in month-day format.
+Disney has since embraced the day with various promotions focusing on Stitch.